All Products

 1. Authentication resolution

-We recommend that you use API operations with authentication to resolve domain names.
+We recommend using authenticated API operations for domain name resolution.
 You can choose whether to disable API operations without authentication in the HTTPDNS console.

-• When you call these operations to resolve domain names, HTTPDNS uses a secret key to generate an encrypted string and includes the string in the request for authentication.
-The secret key is not included in the request, which reduces the risk of exposure to ensure security of the resolution request.
+• HTTPDNS uses a secret key to generate an encrypted string and includes it in the request for authentication.
+The secret key itself is not transmitted, which reduces exposure risk and protects resolution requests.

 • For more information, see Implement authenticated access.